v-Representability on a one-dimensional torus at elevated temperatures: Helmholtz free energy and Gibbs state

 \section{Helmholtz free energy and Gibbs state}

 Considering a system at fixed temperature $T>0$ (through coupling to a heat bath) means that we cannot rely on a variational principle for the internal energy $E_v(\Gamma) = \Tr\{\Gamma H_v\}$ any more \cite{binder2018thermodynamics}.
-Instead, we have to consider the Helmholtz free energy
+Instead, we have to consider the Helmholtz free energy for arbitrary density matrices,